 Google Analytics allows you to view real-time information about your site.
-This includes how many people have visited your site, what regions your visitors live in, which of your holiday marketing tactics are driving the most traffic, and much more.
-You can also view which of your users converted into sales, your visitors’ behavior within your pages, and which pages are getting the most traffic.
-Google Analytics is a quick and efficient way to learn all about how users interact with your pages and how you can leverage that information to increase sales.
-It can be especially useful during the holiday season for showing you real-time updates on the success of your seasonal organic search strategies.
+This includes how many people have visited your site, what regions your visitors live in, which of your holiday marketing tactics are driving the most traffic and much more.
+You can also view which of your users converted into sales, your visitors’ behavior within your pages and which pages are getting the most traffic.

-- Performance: Search Console let you select a custom timeframe, where you can then compare total clicks, impressions, click-through rate, and more.
+- Performance: Search Console lets you select a custom timeframe, where you can then compare total clicks, impressions, click-through rate and more.

 - URL Inspection: Under this tab, Search Console allows you to check the performance of individual pages.

-You should familiarize yourself with Search Console in order to have the most up-to-date information possible regarding your site and its performance.
+You should familiarize yourself with Search Console to have the most up-to-date information possible regarding your site and its performance.